postgres-ai/docs/docs/how-to-guides/administration/data/rsync.md

           ${PGDATA}/temp_wal/ 2>/dev/null`
         ```
     - `restore_command`: `TBD` <!-- TODO -->
-- Set proper version in Postgres Docker images tags (change the images itself only if you know what are you doing):
+- Set proper version in Postgres Docker image tag (change the images itself only if you know what are you doing):
-    - `provision:options:dockerImage`
-    - `retrieval:spec:physicalRestore:options:dockerImage`
-    - `retrieval:spec:physicalSnapshot:options:dockerImage`
+    - `databaseContainer:dockerImage`

 ### pg_basebackup -D - -Ft -X